Skip to main content

 There is a long list of cafes, restaurants, bakeries, upscale and pocket friendly eateries in Ooty.
 One must not leave Ooty without buying some homemade chocolates, tea, aromatic oils and spices.
 There are various shops in the main market of Ooty which sell these items.

 You do not have to worry about accommodation either.
 From home stays to resorts to guest houses to hotels, Ooty is packed with many options.
 There are hotels in Ooty according to your budget and preference.
-One can even choose to stay in hotels that are in close proximity to all major tourists places.
+One can even choose to stay in hotels that are in close proximity to all major tourist places.

 Ooty always boasts of a pleasant climate.
 Cool wind blows throughout the year and brings a charming respite amongst tourists.
 Its tranquil nature takes us to a different world away from the bustling cities and towns.
 The weather in Ooty is the most popular reason people go there.
 It has such a natural exuberance about it, especially the intoxicating fresh air.
 Every breath makes you wish you actually lived there.